 or the player will not be able to climb the ladder.

-This approach uses 2 sets of 3D floors, one set for rungs placed inline
+I first encountered this approach in Rex's Paranoid Map03, which uses 2 sets of 3D floors, one set for rungs placed inline

-and another set for invisible 3D floors to facilitate the climbing action.
+and another set of invisible 3D floors to facilitate the climbing action.

 The advantage of this method is that the ladder can be quite small and narrow, for example